jbh/jbh.github.io/_posts/2017-04-24-Simple-Git-Practices-on-IBM-i-Without-IBM-DB2-Connect.md

 The file structure is important here.
 It will help us stay organized and give each developer their own environment.

 > **Protip**: Keep apache configurations within each specific project.
-In this example they're under project-root/config.
+In this example they're under `project-root/conf`.
-This allows for apache configurations to be version controlled.
+This allows for apache configurations for each environment to be version controlled.
 It also helps with organization and will make enabling/disabling web applications a breeze.
 Simply add `IncludeOptional /www/.conf-enabled/*.conf` to the end of the root Apache configuration file.
-This is usually found through either the Apache administration web interface.
-The file is located at `/www/zendsvr6/conf/httpd.conf`.
-I usually leave the `/www/zendsvr6` up as a placeholder website to fall back on.
-It usually just says something like: IT WORKS!!! just to prove apache is at least working.
+This is usually found through either the Apache administration web interface or through the IFS.
+The file is usually located at `/www/zendsvr6/conf/httpd.conf`.
+I leave the `/www/zendsvr6` up as a placeholder website to fall back on.
+It usually just displays something like, "IT WORKS!!!" just to prove apache is at least working.

 ```
 /